znhy1024/HEARD/README.md

  }
  ```
 #### BEARD_emb.zip
-This [folder](https://drive.google.com/drive/folders/1lCl9k9MnheVgHzLNLNr6Jblrb2ujbYxZ?usp=sharing) contains the embeddings of each post.
+This [folder](https://drive.google.com/drive/folders/1lCl9k9MnheVgHzLNLNr6Jblrb2ujbYxZ?usp=sharing) contains the BERT embeddings of each post.
 The folder structure is as follow:
 ```
 - BEARD_emb
    - instance id